 - In operation it provides customers with real-time information about available services and maintainers with accurate assessments of the condition of assets.

-COBie is formal schema that helps organise information about new and existing facilities.
+Construction Operations Building information exchange (Cobie) is a formal schema that helps organise information about new and existing facilities.
 It is general enough that it can be used to document both Buildings and Infrastructure assets.
 It is simple enough that it can be transmitted using a spreadsheet.
 It is means of sharing structured information, just like CDM and BIM.
 The data is exchanged using spreadsheets to keep the complexity of systems and training to a minimum.

-BIMs associate additional information about asset components with geometry in a structured way.
-This lets us build project documentation in a much more structured and on line way.
+Information models created using Building Information Modelling associate additional information about asset components with geometry in a structured way.
+This allows us to build project documentation in a more structured and on-line way.

 BIM-enabled working allows this information to be shared by different project participants and also between different stages of design, construction and operation.
 For example, an engineer is able to use information sourced from the architect to prepare energy calculations or a contractor can check the coordination of contributions from different members of the project team.
 Programme and cost information can also be captured using BIM.
 Most importantly, BIM has the potential to allow information about the use of the building to be collated and held in formats useable by the operators of facilities – enabling buildings and other assets to be used and maintained efficiently.